Is COVID-19 Primarily a Disease of Wealthy Countries?

 Since then, I've run correlations on March 21 and semi-monthly since April.

 The correlation in March was not so strong as in April.
 Also the correlation fell off in May, but still remained moderate.
 In June, some of the correlations fell below the moderate range and in July and August the correlations continued to fall and were in some cases negligible.
+In September changes appear to have been few and mostly negligible.
+We appear to be approaching a steady state, although COVID-19 is full of surprises.
+Only God knows what the future will bring.

 There appear to be two factors here:

 Also of note is that countries that were hit early by the pandemic, and brought it under control early, tend to have far fewer cases overall than many countries in which the pandemic hit later.
-The pandemic hit late in Brazil, India, Russia, South Africa, Colombia, Argentina and Mexico which are now within the top 10 ten countries in number of COVID-19 cases.
+The pandemic hit late in Brazil, India, Russia, South Africa, Colombia, Argentina and Mexico which are now within the top 10 ten countries in total number of confirmed COVID-19 cases.

 1. Some wealthy countries: notably New Zealand, Australia, and many East Asian countries such as China and South Korea brought their epidemics under control and were surpassed in number of COVID cases by less wealthy countries.
 Indeed, removing the Asia-Pacific countries and all East and Southeast Asian countries from the mix, the correlation held somewhat better but still has tapered off considerably. (see table below)